 This FAQs section answers all of those questions everybody wants to know – From our payment methods to how puppetry works.
 And everything in between!

-All details and prices are stated under the drop-down menus of each show/package option (Parties, Childcare, Public Events, etc.)
+What are your prices?
+All details and prices are stated under the “Services” and “Audiences” drop-down menus where you’ll find descriptions of each show and package option (Parties, Childcare, Festivals, Schools, etc.)

 We accept PayPal, Direct Deposit/Online Bank Transfer and Cash.
 Sorry, we do not accept cheques of any kind.

 a.
 A non-refundable deposit (down payment) of 50% of your chosen show/package cost will be required to be paid at the time of booking.
 This secures your booking.
 A performance cannot be booked until this fee has been received.
 This payment can be made online as a direct deposit to our bank account or PayPal account prior to the event.

 b.
 The remainder of the payment (the balance) can be paid anytime before the event by online transfer or credit card or is otherwise required on the day of the performance as a cash payment to the performer.
 Larrikin Puppets apologises but we do not accept credit cards or cheques (neither bank cheques or personal cheques) on the day of the event from clients.
 We can also accept final balance payment up to 14 days from the date of the performance.